flowidright/psutierlist/README.md

    **• Any PSU released more then 6 years ago**

-**If you want a ranking on those, pease refer to the original SPL tier list.**
+**If you want a ranking on those, pease refer to the original SPL tier list, [available here](./https://docs.google.com/spreadsheets/d/1akCHL7Vhzk_EhrpIGkz8zTEvYfLDcaSpZRB6Xt6JWkc/edit?gid=1719706335).**